Family Law · Child Custody

 When the Case Goes to a Judge

 If the custody dispute cannot be resolved through the conference process, the case proceeds to a formal hearing before a judge.
-At that stage, the court evaluates the case using the sixteen statutory custody factors set out in Pennsylvania custody law.
+At that stage, the court evaluates the case using the sixteen statutory custody factors set out in 23 Pa.C.S. § 5328.
 The conference stage often shapes the issues that will ultimately be presented to the court, which is why early preparation matters.
+A parent who has been cooperative, prepared, and focused on the child’s best interests at the conference stage is better positioned when the case reaches a judge.

-If you are involved in a custody dispute in Allegheny County, understanding the conference process and what courts look for can help you approach the case with a clearer strategy from the start.
+If you are involved in a custody dispute in Allegheny County, understanding the conference process and what the conciliator looks for can help you approach the case with a clearer strategy from the start.